cortex-lab/phy/design/merge-view-architecture.md

    before and after states.
 8. Cancellation restores the exact entry snapshot.
 9. Undoing a Merge-mode merge restores the exact pre-commit workspace.
+10. A successful manual merge remains in Merge mode with its result as the sole blue reference; its cancellation snapshot is the corresponding settled Normal-mode result selection.
-10. Workspace edits do not enter the curation undo stack.
+11. Workspace edits do not enter the curation undo stack.
-11. Public selection and plugin APIs remain compatible.
+12. Public selection and plugin APIs remain compatible.
-12. Selection transitions operate on cluster IDs and do no work proportional to every spike.
+13. Selection transitions operate on cluster IDs and do no work proportional to every spike.

 ## 4. Proposed domain model